RootbeerComputer/zero/README.md

 All PRs will be reviewed within 24 hours!

 I'd especially appreciate bugfixes, examples, tests, federation support, quality of life improvements, and render/heroku/docker build things!

+For bigger contributions, we have a [GitHub Project](https://github.com/orgs/RootbeerComputer/projects/2)